jochenvw/api-mgmt-demos/README.md

 Although the main goal is API-management, we combine it with other tools to give a holistic experience of the Microsoft Platform (i.e. integrate with Github, Bicep Deployments, Monitoring, etc.)

 ## To get Started:
 In order to use this repository, the following files need to be modified.
+So you probably want to fork or clone the repo.

 #### Modify infra/*.bicep files:
 * api-api.bicep: